paulflang/PEtab_nlme_extension/README.md

 - Sparse matrix format

-  This format contains two columns, `randomEffect1` and `randomEffect2` to define sets (i.e. pairs) of random effects for which covariances shall be estimated.
+  This format contains two columns, `randomEffect1` and `randomEffect2` to list pairs of random effects for which covariances shall be estimated.
 Variances are estimated for all random effects.
-No duplicate sets are allowed (e.g. if one row specifies `u1, u2`, there must not be a `u1, u1` row).
+No duplicate sets are allowed (e.g. if one row specifies `u1, u2`, there must not be a `u2, u1` row).

 - Single cell format